djmaity/md-davis/docs/source/tutorials/acylphosphatase.rst

     mkdir 2VH7/2VH7_electrostatics/
     gmx trjconv -f 2VH7/2VH7_trajectory.xtc -s 2VH7/2VH7_structure.pdb -o 2VH7/2VH7_electrostatics/2VH7_frame.pdb -dt 10000 -sep

-2. MD DaVis has the ``electrostatics`` command which is a wrapper for running DelPhi and reporting the electrostatic potential at the vertices of a triangulated surface obtained using `MSMS <http://mgl.scripps.edu/people/sanner/html/msms_home.html>`_
+2. MD DaVis has the ``electrostatics`` command, which is a wrapper for running DelPhi and reporting the electrostatic potential at the vertices of a triangulated surface obtained using `MSMS <http://mgl.scripps.edu/people/sanner/html/msms_home.html>`_

 .. code-block:: bash

     md_davis electrostatics --surface -m ~/msms_i86_64Linux2_2.6.1/msms.x86_64Linux2.2.6.1 -d ~/delphicpp_v8.4.5_serial -o 2VH7/2VH7_electrostatics/ 2VH7/2VH7_electrostatics/2VH7_frame*.pdb

-In the command above the MSMS directory and the Delphi executable are placed in the home folder.
+In the command above, the MSMS directory and the DelPhi executable are placed in the home folder.
 Adjust the path according to your system.

-3. The electrostatic potential on the surface and the dynamics of electric field around the molecule can be visualized with the following command:
+3. The electrostatic potential on the surface and the dynamics of the electric field around the molecule can be visualized with the following command:

 .. code-block:: bash